 Conclusion

 In this article, you have learned how to effectively set up the Google Data Studio Azure SQL Database connection in 2 easy steps.
-Since there is no direct method for the Google Data Studio Azure SQL Database connection, you have to first import the data from Google Data Studio in a CSV file and import it Azure.
-There are several ways to load data from CSV files to Azure SQL Database such as BULK INSERT command, BCP tools, etc. To simplify this process, you can use the Import Flat File Wizard which doesn’t require any technical knowledge.
+Since there is no direct method for the Google Data Studio Azure SQL Database connection, you have to first import the data from Google Data Studio in a CSV file and import it to Azure.
+There are several ways to load data from CSV files to Azure SQL Database, such as the BULK INSERT command and BCP tools.
+To simplify this process, you can use the Import Flat File Wizard, which doesn’t require any technical knowledge.

 Want to take Hevo for a ride?
 Sign Up for a 14-day free trial and simplify your Data Integration process.
 Do check out the pricing details to understand which plan fulfills all your business needs.